asmodeus812/elearning/misc-tech-topic/docker-deep-dive.md

 2. It gets stored in the encrypted cluster store
 3. The blue service is created and the secret is attached to it
 4. The secret is encrypted in flight while it is delivered to the containers in the blue service
-5. The secret is mounted into the containers of the blue service as an un-encrypted file /run/secrets/.
+5. The secret is mounted into the containers of the blue service as an unencrypted file /run/secrets/.
 This is an in memory tmpfs filesystem.
 6. Once the container service task completes the in memory filesystem is torn down
 7. The red containers service cannot access the secret.